thosgood/this-weeks-finds/markdown/101-150/week101.md

 is woven very deeply into the basic fabric of mathematics.
 To put it rather mysteriously, it turns out that every integer has some subtle "hidden symmetries".
-These symmetries have symmetries of their own, and in turn THESE symmetries have symmetries of THEIR own - of which there are exactly 24.
+These symmetries have symmetries of their own, and in turn **these** symmetries have symmetries of **their** own --- of which there are exactly 24.

 Hmm, mysterious.
 Let me put it another way.
 It probably won't be obvious why this is another way of saying the same thing, but it has the advantage of being more concrete.
-Suppose that the integer n is sufficiently large - 4 or more will do.
-Then there are 24 essentially different ways to wrap an (n+3)-dimensional sphere around an n-dimensional sphere.
-More precisely still, given two continuous functions from an (n+3)-sphere to an n-sphere, let's say that they lie in the same "homotopy class" if you can continuously deform one into another.
-Then when n is 4 or more, it turns out that there are exactly 24 such homotopy classes.
+Suppose that the integer $n$ is sufficiently large --- 4 or more will do.
+Then there are 24 essentially different ways to wrap an $(n+3)$-dimensional sphere around an
+$n$-dimensional sphere.
+More precisely still, given two continuous functions from an $(n+3)$-sphere to an $n$-sphere, let's say that they lie in the same "homotopy class" if you can continuously deform one into another.
+Then when $n$ is $4$ or more, it turns out that there are exactly 24 such homotopy classes.

 Now that I have all the ordinary mortals confused and all the homotopy